I could smell the frustration coming from the young man from way across the room.

 What better way to guarantee this than to give your team performance-based recognition and rewards?

 There are several recognition programs which you can modify to suit your needs or working with your team, you can come up with your own.

-So, whatever the state of your leadership, you now have a set of strategies which you can now use to improve your skills.
+Whatever the state of your leadership, you now have a "Starter Pack" of strategies which you can now use to improve your skills.

-You should start with the one which will give you the fastest results.
+Look over the strategies again.
+Pick the one which you believe will give you the fastest results.
+Start working on it at once.
 Your success will be motivating for you and your team.

-Give them a try and let me know how they work for you.
+Give it a try and let me know it worked for you.
+Will you?